 Use the menu to choose your child's meal each morning.
 Green bands for the vegetarian option, red for the meat option.
-On certain days we also offer purple bands for a Halal option.
+We also offer halal options.
+Please see the school menus.
 We are excellent at teaching children to try new foods so don't be worried if there's something they don't normally like or eat!
 We also cater for medical diets.
 If you don't want a meal for your child, you can collect them at 11:30-afternoon session starts back at 12:45.